“So many books, so little time.” Are you a bibliophile? So am I!

 A Quick Guide on How to Become a Book Cover Designer

 First off, you need to be proficient in graphic design.
-You must also be updated with the latest art trends and using design apps, such as Adobe Photoshop, Illustrator, and In-design.
+You must also be updated with the latest art trends and use design apps, such as Adobe Photoshop, Illustrator, and In-design.

 You should also have a working knowledge of design principles, such as composition, color combination, and visual techniques.